 Admission to Sioux Falls Seminary rests upon the following considerations:

-- Call to Christian service and exercise of gifts for ministry as explained in a statement from the applicant and confirmed by the church
+Call to Christian service and exercise of gifts for ministry as explained in a statement from the applicant and confirmed by the church; and

 Sioux Falls Seminary reserves the right to draw conclusions about the evangelical, Christian profession of all applicants on the basis of statements of Christian faith given in the application.
 The seminary also reserves the right to admit or deny admission to applicants when necessary to ensure that the mission and purpose of Sioux Falls Seminary are maintained.
 The admissions committee may deny acceptance into any of the degree programs without giving specific reasons for denial to the applicant.